-Many organisations in the property industry release their research on market trends too, such as in Goodlord's monthly Rental Index.
 You can use this as a point of comparison against your own activities - are you above or below the market averages in your local area?

 Having this knowledge will make conversations with your landlords easier, giving you an air of authority when you show that you've thoroughly researched the market.

 How can you use your data to constantly improve?

 Once you've shown that you know your stuff, demonstrate that you are always looking to take things a step further, to improve your performance.
 If you rest on your laurels thinking your stats show your level of competence, think again - it's how you use these to improve that will make you stand out.

 Knowing how your agency is performing at each step of the way will help you make small adjustments to your processes so you can get more out of your team and branches.